 1st Corps Commander

-On June 26, 1862, President Lincoln issued an executive order creating the Army of Virginia Commanded by Major General John Pope.
+On June 26, 1862, President Lincoln issued an executive order creating the Army of Virginia, commanded by Major General John Pope.
 Lincoln’s order also placed Major General John C. Frémont in command of the Mountain Department and in charge of the 1st Corps of Pope’s new army.
 Stung by being demoted to a corps commander serving under an officer he outranked, Frémont declined his new assignment.
 On June 30, Halleck selected Sigel to command Frémont’s corps temporarily.
-On July 12, 1862, he mad the appointment on a permanent.
+On July 12, 1862, he made the appointment permanent.

 Northern Virginia Campaign